Payment technology

 Payment methods have developed significantly over millennia.
 From bartering in 3000 BC to the introduction of coins in 1100 BC, followed by paper money in the 11th-17th centuries, and credit cards in the 19th century.

-Now, in the 2000s to the present, alternative payment methods have emerged with the rise of online payments and e-commerce.
+Today, alternative payment methods have emerged with the rise of online payments and e-commerce.

 Popular alternative payment methods